Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 These flightless birds have about 10,000 feathers, three to four times the feather density of birds that can fly.
 The feather bases are very downy which traps air providing an effective insulation when the penguin is at sea.
 The feather tips are very stiff which prevents them being compressed by water pressure, stopping the insulating air layer from being squeezed out.
 Their countershading, dark when viewed from above, and light when viewed from below, protects them from predators swimming above or below them.

-In the wild: six years average In protected environments such as aquariums and zoos: As long as 20-25 years
+In the wild: six years average In protected environments such as aquariums and zoos: As long as 20 to 25 years

 Status; Listed as Least Concern (Safe for Now) on the International Union for Conservation of Nature (IUCN) Red List